fabric8io/fabric8/docs/getStarted/kubernetes.md

 gofabric8 secrets -y
 ```

-If you wish to install the full [Fabric8 Microservices Platform with CI / CD support](../cdelivery.html) or any other app you can add the `--app` command line argument:
+By default the full [Fabric8 Microservices Platform with CI / CD support](../cdelivery.html) is installed.
+If you want just install the fabric8 console then you can add the `--app` command line argument and leaving the value blank

 ```
-gofabric8 deploy -y -d mydomain.com --app=cd-pipeline
+gofabric8 deploy -y -d mydomain.com --app=
-gofabric8 secrets -y
 ```

+#### Persistence

+New releases of fabric8 now have persistence enabled for some apps (like gogs, nexus, jenkins), so please see this guide on [creating the necessary persistent volumes or opting out of persistence](persistence.html)

+#### Validating your install

 At any point you can validate your installation via: